-Individuals and certain other noncorporate entities are generally eligible for a 20% deduction with respect to ordinary dividends received from REITs ("qualified REIT dividends") and certain taxable income from publicly traded partnerships through 2025.
-Applicable Treasury Regulations permit a regulated investment company to pass through to its shareholders qualified REIT dividends eligible for the 20% deduction.
-However, the regulations do not provide a mechanism for a registered investment company to pass through to its shareholders income from publicly traded partnerships that would be eligible for such deduction.
+Individuals (and certain other non-corporate entities) are generally eligible for a 20% deduction with respect to taxable ordinary dividends received from REITs and certain taxable income from publicly traded partnerships through 2025.
+Treasury Regulations allow a regulated investment company to pass through the deduction with respect to taxable ordinary dividends from REITs to shareholders.
+However, currently there is no mechanism to pass through the deductions with respect to income from publicly traded partnerships.